Skip to content

 Perform the following steps to extract and deploy the Satori DAC upgrade

 4. Extract the deployment package and open a terminal window to the directory where the deployment package was extracted.
+For example:

 Upgrading Satori CH DAC